YarnSpinnerTool/YarnSpinner-Console/README.md

 Can be either `dot` or `mermaid`.
 Will default to `dot` if not otherwise set.

-Note that this generates the graph file itself, to preview it you will need a tool that can import and visualise DOT or mermaid files..
+Note that this generates the graph file itself, to preview it you will need a tool that can import and visualise DOT or mermaid files.

 ## License